Washington Auto Accident Attorneys

 According to the law, you must give reasonable assistance to injured persons.
 For example, you might need to call an ambulance or give first aid if you know how.

 You also need to make every attempt to avoid additional collisions.
-Try to warn other motorists that an accident has happened.
-Turning on your car's hazard lights, lifting the engine hood, or placing flares on the road, are good ways to warn oncoming traffic.
+Try to warn other motorists after a car accident has happened.
+Turning on your car’s hazard lights, lifting the engine hood, or placing flares on the road are good ways to warn other drivers.

 What information should be gathered at the scene of the accident?

-You and the other driver should show each other your driver's licenses and vehicle registrations.
-You should always record:
+You and the other driver should show each other your driver’s licenses and vehicle registrations.
+After a car accident, you should always record:

 If possible, take notes on weather and road conditions.
 If the accident happened after dark, note whether or not street lights were on.
 Estimate your speed and the other driver's.
 Be sure to note the exact time and place the accident happened.